danij1990/mullingar-hiking/README.md

 W3 Schools : https://www.w3schools.com/css/css_table.asp

 After exploring these options and using W3Schools, I would rewrite the code multiple times and also paste it into ChatGPT to finally get the correct syntax.

+After watching Dee Mc's video on Flexbox, I realized what a powerful tool it is.
+I then created a container for the first time at the bottom of my home page, containing images from the Mullingar Hiking Group's trip to Mont Blanc in France.
+I also used a container on my form.html page.
+To practice different scenarios, I utilized W3Schools and dev tools.

+Coding for Dummies: Book 3, Chapter 5, 'Responsive Flexbox,' was also a massive help.
+This book has been a valuable tool, and I intend to continue using it in the future.

 Adding my Favicon I used https://favicon.io/favicon-converter/